val-utehy/DPMA-Net/README.md

     simplify=True
 )

-print("SPDE-YOLO was exported to ONNX successfully.")
+print("DPMA Net was exported to ONNX successfully.")
 ```

 ---